 BAMS has been offering electronic payment processing solutions to thousands of merchants all across the globe for well over a decade.
 Our experience and commitment to customer satisfaction and savings mean that there are a number of significant benefits to choosing BAMS as a payment processor – benefits that our competitors simply can’t match.
 From our guaranteed low pricing to our unmatched support, when you partner with BAMS, you truly do gain a partner; one who is as committed to your success as you are.

 A merchant’s profitability is determined largely by the costs of doing business, and one of the most common costs merchants in the digital age run into is the fees associated with processing card payments.
 Many merchants just assume that all payment processors and all fee structures are alike, but that couldn’t be more untrue.
 Merchant services providers use a variety of pricing models, the most common of which is the fixed-fee structure used by major third-party providers like PayPal.
-But that pricing model is actually extremely wasteful for all but a small subset of merchants, and the majority of business will bleed profits unnecessarily by utilizing it.
+But that pricing model is actually extremely wasteful for all but a small subset of merchants, and the majority of businesses will bleed profits unnecessarily by utilizing it.

 Credit card transaction processing fees seem simple on the surface, but the overall fees are actually made up of many smaller fees, sometimes numbering in the dozens.
 In the interest of transparency and regulatory compliance, payment processors break down all of those fees on their merchants’ monthly statements.
 That’s good for both the processor and the merchant, but without context, many merchants find the huge number of line items confusing.

 Not all potential fees apply to all merchants, but there are some common ones that the vast majority of merchants encounter in their monthly statements, and those are the ones we get the most questions about.
 The following is a quick breakdown of those common fees and what they represent.